 Unlike many other no-annual-fee credit cards, the Blue Cash Everyday offers a solid welcome bonus, rewarding cash back and strong perks, all without an annual fee (see rates and fees).
 And right now, new Blue Cash Everyday card members can earn $200 cash back as a statement credit after spending $2,000 on purchases in the first six months of card membership.

 The Blue Cash Everyday also offers strong rewards on your everyday purchases.
-You’ll earn 3% cash back (in the form of reward dollars) at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 2% cash back at U.S. gas stations and 2% cash back at select U.S. department stores.
+You’ll earn 3% cash back (in the form of reward dollars) at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), U.S. online retail stores (on up to $6,000 per year in purchases, then 1%) and U.S. gas stations.
 That’s a great set of cash back bonus categories on a no-annual-fee credit card, and the cash back is received in the form of Reward Dollars that can be easily redeemed for statement credits.

-New Blue Cash Everyday card members also get an introductory 0% APR on purchases for the first 15 months you have the card, but keep in mind the rate jumps to a variable 14.74% to 24.74% APR after the intro period ends (see rates and fees).
+New Blue Cash Everyday card members also get an introductory 0% APR on purchases and balances for the first 15 months you have the card, but keep in mind the rate jumps to a variable 16.99% to 27.99% APR after the intro period ends (see rates and fees).
 While CNN Underscored never recommends spending more than you can afford, if you’re having a hard time making ends meet, this card could help you keep your interest to a minimum.

 Blue Cash Preferred from American Express: Best for cash back